Archive for the ‘Reputation Management’ Category

 LINKEDIN UNEMPLOYMENT CORRELATIONS

-Not only does an increase of unemployment catapult activity (as measured by pageviews), it also greatly benefits reach (as measured by uniques).
+Not only is an increase of unemployment positive for activity (as measured by pageviews), it also greatly benefits reach (as measured by uniques).
 Check the graph below that I created that shows LinkedIn uniques visitor growth and the unemployment rate for the past two years:

 LinkedIn Unemployment